reflectoring/reflectoring.github.io/_posts/2021-05-28-spring-dynamodb.md

 ## Writing Applications with DynamoDB
 DynamoDB is a web service, and interactions with it are stateless.
 We interact with DynamoDB by REST API calls over HTTP(S).
 Unlike connection protocols like JDBC, applications do not need to maintain persistent network connections.
 We send the name of the operation that we want to perform in the API request.

 We usually do not work with APIs directly.
-AWS provides SDK in different programming languages which we integrate in our applications for performing database operations.
+AWS provides SDK in different programming languages which we integrate with our applications for performing database operations.

 We will describe two ways for accessing DynamoDB from Spring applications:
 - Using DynamoDB module of Spring Data